NeelShth/NeelShth/README.md

 I'm Neel, a programmer from the UK

-I (try to) code whatever ideas can imagine
+I (try to) code whatever ideas I can imagine

 My main tech stack is React, Django, PostgreSQL which I have grown to enjoy